 Are the Statutes required for us to keep today?
 What are included in the Statutes?
-Do the feasts contain moral principles?
 Must we keep the Statutes to be saved?
+Are the Feasts part of the Statutes?
 Why do we keep some of the Statutes but not all?
 Are the Feasts part of the sacrificial system?
-Is the seventh-day Sabbath a statute or a feast of the Lord?
+Is the seventh-day Sabbath a statute and a feast of the Lord?
+Should we keep any of the other feasts today?
+Why do we keep one of the Sabbaths but not all?
 How many Sabbaths are there?
-What is the Sabbath blessing?
-Why do we keep one of the Sabbaths but not all?
-Did God cause the feasts to cease?
 How many laws are there?
 Were any laws abolished at the cross?
 What was nailed to the cross?
-Are the feasts shadows or types that end with the antitype?
+Are the feasts shadows or types that ended with the antitype?
 Should Christians keep the feasts?
 Will we keep the feasts in heaven or the new earth?